FavoriteLoadingAdd to My Ireland | My Ireland

 There are rag trees in many counties of Ireland, you will almost certainly pass at least one as you travel about.
 Ones we are aware of include:

-• Derry: On the laneway leading to Dungiven Priory, on the A5 going east, just outside the town of Dungiven.
+On the laneway leading to Dungiven Priory, on the A5 going east, just outside the town of Dungiven

-• Kildare: In Tully, near Kildare town, the tree is beside St Brigid’s well, near the old church.
+In Tully, close to the entrance to the National Stud, the tree is beside St Brigid’s Well near the ruins of an old church.
+It is well signposted.

-• Kilkenny: As you travel from Kilkenny to Kells on the R694 there is a rag tree on the right about 4 miles from Kilkenny.
-It’s on a dangerous bend on a narrow road, so be careful if you are trying to take photos.
+As you travel from Kilkenny to Kells on the R694 there is a rag tree on the right about 4 miles from Kilkenny.
+It’s near a very dangerous bend on a narrow road, so be careful if you are trying to take photos.

-• Sligo: Near the Holy Well at Tobernalt about three miles south east of Sligo Town
+Near the Holy Well at Tobernalt about three miles south east of Sligo Town.
+This well has a whole website devoted to it!

-• Westmeath: Close to Fore Abbey, which is about 4 km east of Caslepollard.
-It’s right beside a well.
+Close to the well preserved ruins of Fore Abbey, which is about 4 km east of Caslepollard.
+The tree is right beside St Feichin’s Well.
+Fore Abbey is a 13th Century Benedictine Priory and worth a visit.

 The Money Tree

-Trees are part of a lot of old Celtic lore and legend and this page has a collection of intersting facts about tree is Irish myth.
+Trees are part of a lot of old Celtic lore and legend and this page has a collection of intersting facts about tree in Irish myth.

 Am trying to rediscover the Gaelic term for the devotional or votive rags etc that are tied to the trees,